 Garrison was taken to the Old State House, but a crowd gathered around it.
 Authorities brought a coach to the door along with 30 or 40 large, strong men.
 The mayor had called them, all night watchmen.
 As they tried to put Garrison in the coach, a mob of young men described as merchants’ clerks attacked the bodyguards.
 Garrison struggled into the coach and the coachman cracked the whip.
 The merchants’ clerks tried but failed to cut the harness.
 The horses raced through the crowd and took Garrison to the Leverett Street Jail for his safety.

 Garrison wrote this graffiti on the wall of the jail:

 William Lloyd Garrison was put into this cell on Wednesday afternoon, October 21, 1835, to save him from the violence of a “respectable and influential” mob, who sought to destroy him for preaching the abominable and dangerous doctrine that “all men are created equal” and that all oppression is odious in the sight of God.

-Maria Chapman decided during the crisis the Boston Female Anti-Slavery Society should hold annual fairs.
-She and her sisters would run it for years as a major source of funds for the abolitionist cause.
+Maria Chapman made a decision during the crisis: the Boston Female Anti-Slavery Society should hold annual fairs.
+She and her sisters would run them for years as a major source of funds for the abolitionist cause.

 With thanks to Boston Riots: Three Centuries of Social Violence by Jack Tager.
 This story was updated in 2022.

 […] 21, 1835: “Respectable gentlemen” riot in favor of slavery and attack William Lloyd […]